aws-amplify/docs/Readme.md

 2. `yarn && yarn start`
 3. <http://localhost:3333/> should open automatically.

+## Contributing

+We welcome contributions to the documentation site!
+Please verify your changes locally followed by a PR against our `master` branch.
+After your PR is reviewed and all tests pass, it will be merged and the branch will be deleted.

+### Branches

+`master` - at parity with our production site https://docs.amplify.aws/ `gh-pages` - used to handle redirects from v1 of the documentaiton site.
+This should not be deleted.

 ## Authoring Pages

 Below is a full description of how to author pages.
 For now though, trigger the `start` script (`yarn start`).